Conservatory Upgrade

 For many people, conservatories and orangeries blend into one.
 But there are important distinctions.
 Typically, at least 75% of a conservatory roof and 50% of conservatory walls are glazed.
 Orangeries, meanwhile, have less than half of their roof glazed (usually a skylight) and most of the side walls are bricked or panelled.

 Almost certainly, yes.
 A roof lantern floods a property with one of the most valuable assets it can have: natural light.
-Both Luma and Skypod roof lanterns look spectacular.
+Both Iconiq and Skypod roof lanterns look spectacular.
 Designed with a contemporary appearance, they offer sleek elegance that is bound to impress any potential buyer.
 They also offer exceptional thermal efficiency, meaning lower energy bills.

 Most installers remove the previous conservatory materials from your property once the new one is installed, however, it is worth double checking prior to installation.